godatadriven/github-contributions/README.md

 ## Track your Github contributions

-Add your Github handle to the `authors` variable in the [dbt_project.yml](./dbt_project.yml) to track your Github contributions.
+Add your Github handle and organization to the `authors` variable in the [dbt_project.yml](./dbt_project.yml) to track your Github contributions.

 Contributions are only tracked when a Github user opted-in.
 Git and Github is used for auditing.

-A Github handle is added through a pull request.
+A Github user is added through a pull request.
 The Github user:
-- Supplies the Github handle her- or himself through a PR
+- Supplies the Github handle and organization her- or himself through a PR
-- OR approves the pull request that adds its Github handle.
+- OR approves the pull request that adds its Github handle and organization.

 ## **STOP** tracking your Github contributions

-Remove your Github handle from the `authors` variable in the [dbt_project.yml](./dbt_project.yml) to stop tracking your Github contributions.
+Remove your Github handle and organization from the `authors` variable in the [dbt_project.yml](./dbt_project.yml) to stop tracking your Github contributions.

 Github users can decide to stop tracking their contributions at any time.
 Git and Github is used for auditing.

-A Github handle is removed through a pull request.
+A Github user is removed through a pull request.
 The Github user:
-- Removes the Github handle her- or himself through a PR
+- Removes the Github handle and organization her- or himself through a PR
-- OR approves the pull request that removes its Github handle.
+- OR approves the pull request that removes its Github handle and organization.

 ### Data retention